Pamelakhosa/Mood-Tracker-App/README.md

-Mood Tracker App
+# Mood Tracker App (Flutter)

-Description
-Track your moods, reflect daily, and view patterns over time — all in one clean and simple Flutter app.
+A mobile application built using Flutter that allows users to track their daily moods and visualize emotional trends over time.

- Features
+## 📱 Features
 - Record daily moods
 - View mood history
 - Simple and intuitive UI
 - Lightweight and fast performance

-  Languages:

-- Dart & Flutter

-Environments Used
+## 🛠️ Technologies Used

-- Windows 11
+- Flutter
-- Visual studio code
+- Dart

+## 🎯 Purpose
+This project was developed to practice mobile app development using Flutter and to demonstrate skills in building user-friendly applications.